Who are We?

 Mission of the Calapooia Watershed Council

-The Calapooia Watershed Council shall provide opportunities for membership to cooperate in promoting and sustaining the health of the watershed and its communities.
+The Calapooia Watershed Council shall promote and sustain the health of the Calapooia Watershed.
+Stewardship,

 What is a Watershed Council?